Spring Feasts Fulfilled in AD33 2nd Edition

 John 14: 26 But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.

-111 The first Feast of Pentecost began from the day Moses presented the Ten Commandments to the children of Israel when they were in the wilderness for 40 years.
-112 When Moses came down from the mountain with them he saw that while he was gone the people had made a golden calf to worship and after that 3000 people died as a results.
-113 The Ten Commandments marked the beginning of the Old Covenant.
-114 When the fulfillment of Pentecost came at the Upper Room the New Covenant begin with God filling them with His Holy Spirit and wrote His laws in the hearts and minds instead of the hand and forehead where the Ten Commandments were to be written.
-115 There is more on this subject that can be read in the article called Fruits of the Spirit Vs. Mark of the Beast.
+101 The first Feast of Pentecost began from the day Moses presented the Ten Commandments to the children of Israel when they were in the wilderness for 40 years.
+102 When Moses came down from the mountain with them he saw that while he was gone the people had made a golden calf to worship and after that 3000 people died as a results.
+103 The Ten Commandments that were to be written on the hands and foreheads marked the beginning of the Old Covenant of the law and types and shadows for the good things to come through Christ.
+104 When the fulfillment of Pentecost came at the Upper Room in AD33 the New Covenant begin with God filling them with His Holy Spirit and wrote His laws in the hearts and minds instead of the hand and forehead where the Ten Commandments were to be written which I believe became the Mark of the Beast.
+105 The Feast of Pentecost was for the harvest for the First Fruits of wheat, which was a type for the First Fruits who had the Spirit “The Church”; The New Covenant began in AD33 and all Collective Body View does is misapply it to AD70 as a already but not yet which is hogwash.

 Leviticus 23:15 ‘And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
 16 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.
 17 You shall bring from your dwellings two wave loaves of two-tenths of an ephah.
 They shall be of fine flour; they shall be baked with leaven.
 They are the first-fruits to the Lord.